bevyengine/bevy/release-content/migration-guides/set_executor.md

 - `Schedule::set_executor_kind` has been removed.
 Use `Schedule::set_executor` instead.
 - `Schedule::get_executor_kind` has been removed.
 There is no replacement; executors are no longer identified by an enum variant.
 - `SystemExecutor::kind` has been removed from the trait.
-- `SystemExecutor` is now a public trait.
-You can implement it to provide a fully custom executor.
+- `SystemExecutor` is now an unsafe public trait.
+You can implement it to provide a fully custom executor, if you know what you are doing.
 - `SystemSchedule::systems` is now `pub`.

 ```rust